polkadot-developers/docs-sandbox/source/docs/main-docs/02-fundamentals/transaction-pool.md

 ### Finalizing a block

 After all queued extrinsics have been executed, the executive module calls into each pallet's `on_idle` and `on_finalize` functions to perform any final business logic that should take place at the end of the block.
-The modules are again executed in the order that they are defined in the `construct_runtime!` macro, but in this case, the `on_finalize` function in the system pallet is executed last.
+The pallets are again executed in the order that they are defined in the `construct_runtime!` macro, but in this case, the `on_finalize` function in the system pallet is executed last.

 After all of the `on_finalize` functions have been executed, the executive modulate checks that the digest and storage root in the block header match what was calculated when the block was initialized.
 The `on_idle` function also passes through the remaining weight of the block to allow for execution based on the usage of the blockchain.

 ## Learn more